PierrickHarnay/PierrickHarnay_Notebook/_posts/2023-06-12-Haplotype-charactization-POC_ID_relative-abundace-project.md

 11. Place the papers and fragments in the zipblock bag concerned.
 The resultat need to be as the pictures below
 ![Zipblock_SEM_Shipping](https://pierrickharnay.github.io/PierrickHarnay_Notebook/images/Zipblock_SEM_Shipping.JPG)
 ![Zipblock_SEM_Backup](https://pierrickharnay.github.io/PierrickHarnay_Notebook/images/Zipblock_SEM_Backup.JPG)
-12. Put the zipblock bag of the fragment destined for Haifa University into the box, respecting the **site/transect** organization, then do the same for the sample backup remaining at GUMP Field Sation.
+12. Put the zipblock bag of the fragment destined for SEM analysis into the box, respecting the **site/transect** organization, then do the same for the sample backup remaining at GUMP Field Sation.
 13. Compile excel spreadsheet on GitHub to track samples

 ### Storage
-Corals leaving for Haifa University will be stored by **Site/Transect** and then stored in a box containing all samples.
+Corals leaving for SEM analysis will be stored by **Site/Transect** and then stored in a box containing all samples.
 Corals remaining in Moorea will be stored by **Site/Transect** and then stored in a box containing all samples.